kharissulistiyo/risbl-default-page-after-user-login/README.md

 Important:

-* Do not download and install this plugin to your site for software dependency requirement which is currently under finalization
+* ⛔ Please DO NOT install this plugin to your site for software dependency requirement which is currently under finalization
 * For now, use this repo to study how things work
 * You can use this plugin until the software dependency requirement is publicly available